alitahir6001/hello_liferay/README.md

 Here's a high level view of what I learned from this demo:
 - Through the Liferay documentation, Youtube tutorials, and a lot of trial and error, I was able to:
-  - Setup a workspace using JDK 8 or 11, launching the server "manually" (running startup.bat) after setting my env vars and created a local admin account.
+  - Setup a workspace using JDK 8 (and 11), launching the server "manually" (running startup.bat) after setting my env vars and created a local admin account.
   - Use the Liferay Developer Studio to create form templates, stylebooks, widgets and workflows.
     - Creating new pages (blank, full page application, or otherwise) I populated them with the templates I created in a modular fashion.
   - Using IntelliJ IDE + Liferay plugin, I learned about creating a workspace using Gradle and adding individual modules within that workspace (first time using IntelliJ - really like it!
 Way better than Spring Tools Suite).
   - Able to simulate what a potential visitor to the site would see across various devices

 Obviously, as a complete beginner to Liferay there are learning opportunities and challenges abound.
-Once I started to figure out how the flow of data was traveling things started to click a little more.
-A lot of this was just pure trial and error, where I broke a lot of projects/workspaces and created new ones to restart the process.
-Understanding the folder structure was critical to that data flow, as was realizing that I needed to have gradle build --> deploy the project before I could add it to my DXP task.
+Once things started to click though, I started to figure out how the flow of data was passing through and tried to mess around more with creating the .jsp and styling.

+Here's a video I made talking about it - https://youtu.be/UbZrG4_5blw